Collaborne/remirror-extension-yjs/README.md

 > Realtime collaboration with yjs

 _Note: This is a fork for the original [@remirror/extension-yjs](https://npmjs.com/package/@remirror%2fextension-yjs), with some adjustments for Collaborne.
-Likely you want the original extension!._
+Likely you want the original extension!_

 ## Installation